MLegkovskis/relativity-devops-lab/README.md

 ## Running On k3s (Kubernetes)

 The manifests under `infra/k8s/` create the same services declaratively.
+Instead of an ingress controller we surface the containers through NodePort services so plain `http://localhost:<port>` works out of the box.

 ### Images
 Push the four service images to a registry reachable by k3s (example uses Docker Hub):